deg/muxxapp1/doc/intro.md

-# Introduction to mummy
+# Introduction to muxxapp1

-Mummy is a sample muxx project which I will use to test new ideas.
+Muxxapp1 is a sample muxx project which I will use to test new ideas.